-Applicants will normally be made inactive in the following circumstances
+Applicants will normally be suspended in the following circumstances:

-- Applicant is held in HM prison: Applicants will have their applications made inactive until a period of 1 month before their release date, and official confirmation of this date will be required.
+- Change of circumstances: A change of address or a change to the household will require your application to be reviewed.
+Whilst it is under review your application will be in a suspended status. - Current rent arrears: If you are currently in rent arrears or if your account falls into arrears your application may be suspended.
+A date will be set to review the situation, however, if you pay the arrears before the review date it is your responsibility to let the Council know. - Applicant is held in HM prison: Applicants will have their applications made inactive until a period of 1 month before their release date, and official confirmation of this date will be required.
 If they do not have accommodation they may apply as homeless. - Applicants are serving Members of HM Forces: Applications will be made inactive until a period of 3 months before their discharge date, and official confirmation of this date will be required.
-Those who occupy married quarters will also be required to submit confirmation that they are no longer entitled to occupy the married quarters. - Applicant is residing in supported accommodation: In these case applicants will have their application made inactive until confirmation is received that the applicant has completed the necessary support programme and is ready for move on to independent accommodation.
+Those who occupy married quarters will also be required to submit confirmation that they are no longer entitled to occupy the married quarters. - Applicant is residing in supported accommodation: In these cases, applicants will have their application made inactive until confirmation is received that the applicant has completed the necessary support programme and is ready for move on to independent accommodation.